maddiemcm/03-Text-Adventure/README.md

 2. River
 3. Smoke
 4. Tall stone thing
-4. Door that opems vertically
+4. Door that opens vertically
 5. sike its actually the wall
 6. "You should see me in a crown" (love Billie Eilish)